-Need Universal studios tips for your budget?
-Stay onsite to get free Express Passes, and think about going for 3-4 days.
+Stay on site to get free Express Passes, and think about going for 3-4 days.
 I personally prefer getting 4-day park-to-park passes.
 That lets you spend several mornings and evenings at the parks and you can relax in the middle of the day without feeling like you should be in the parks getting your money’s worth.
 Universal has periodic specials where you can get a 4-day park-to-park pass for the price of a 2-day pass, so keep an eye out for that and other deals.

 While at the parks, save money by planning ahead.
 If you’re heading to Volcano Bay, bring your own towels.
 And take your own refillable water bottles into all of the parks.
 Although you’ll still want to buy a Butterbeer.
 Because it’s really good.

 The food at Universal Orlando is excellent.
 Our favorite places to eat in the parks are Mythos and Lombard’s Seafood Grille.
 At CityWalk, we love the Toothsome Chocolate Emporium, Vivo Italian Kitchen, Cowfish, Antojitos, and Red Oven Pizza Bakery.

 Mama Della’s at Portofino Bay Hotel is excellent – our favorite restaurant at any of the hotels.